How to Design Relational Database with ERD?

 entities created

 Now, we can specify the columns for the entities.
-Similar to identifying entity, you need to think carefully what columns you need to store in each entity.
+Similar to identifying an entity, you need to think carefully about what columns you need to store in each entity.
 Do not add columns for data that have no value to the system.

 new col